highcharts/highcharts-declarations-generator/README.md

-# Highcharts TypeScript Declaration Generator
+# Highcharts Declarations Generator

-Takes recent meta dumps for options and namespace, and generates `.d.ts` files.
+Takes recent meta dumps for options and namespaces, and generates declaration files (`*.d.ts`) for TypeScript.